dzmitry-lahoda-awesome/awesome-fsharp-projectional-coding/README.md

 ### Analysis

 - We use as much of discovery phase artifacts as possibe
-- We communicate as effectively as possible
+- We communicate as effectively as possible (we will have iterate this manu times as system evolves)
 - We get F# codes generators from which we can start domain modelling (if we need to)
 - We write as few mappers as possible (hence can be concurrent on market with TypeScript considering speed of development)